Analyzing Reynolds Consumer Products (NASDAQ:REYN) & Pactiv Evergreen (NASDAQ:PTVE)

 |2.63

-Reynolds Consumer Products currently has a consensus target price of $36.64, indicating a potential upside of 19.30%.
-Pactiv Evergreen has a consensus target price of $17.36, indicating a potential upside of 12.71%.
-Given Reynolds Consumer Products’ stronger consensus rating and higher probable upside, equities research analysts clearly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.
+Reynolds Consumer Products currently has a consensus target price of $36.64, suggesting a potential upside of 16.38%.
+Pactiv Evergreen has a consensus target price of $17.36, suggesting a potential upside of 15.48%.
+Given Reynolds Consumer Products’ stronger consensus rating and higher possible upside, equities research analysts plainly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.

 Summary